 Viral software on business, open-source, GPL and 'freedom'

-An article, posted almost 13 years ago filed in business, programming, software, freedom, legal, richard stallman, mit, open-source, gpl, creative commons, license, lgpl & licenses.
+An article, posted about 13 years ago filed in business, programming, software, freedom, legal, richard stallman, mit, open-source, gpl, creative commons, license, lgpl & licenses.

 When you are in the business of creating software you’ll have to know that not all software and business models allow for what you’ve probably done before you were making money in this field, basically copy & pasting & reusing software from all over the web.
 When you’re working professionally you might be confronted with the fact that not all open-source libraries are as free, as in libre (or as in anarchy) as you would like them to be.